 Master of Weaving Together Communities, Eric Jolly Receives University Award of Distinction

-A basket woven by Eric Jolly is on display at the National Museum of the American Indian in Washington, DC, but when Twin Cities colleagues talk about his craft of weaving, it’s not about transforming tree branches into art.
-It’s about leadership.
+A basket woven by Eric Jolly is on display at the National Museum of the American Indian in Washington, DC, but when Twin Cities colleagues talk about his craft of weaving, it’s not about the ability to transform tree branches into art.
+It’s about Jolly's leadership skills.

 “He’s a scientist.
 And he’s a philosopher.
 He skydives.
 He’s a flute player.
 He’s a storyteller.
 And he weaves together communities,” said David O’Fallon, president and CEO of the Minnesota Humanities Center, at a recognition breakfast to honor Jolly.
 “He is a man who has an amazing array of dimensions and perceptions, and a commitment to building the human community at a time when we’re under a tremendous amount of stress.”